 If you would like advice on which instrument is best for your child to learn, please arrange to speak with Mrs Waller-Box or Mrs Pryce.
 Registration forms can be downloaded here.

-We support our Gifted and Talented Musicians in our school through the addition of extra one-to-one lessons where children have the opportunity to sit external examinations, leadership roles in music throughout the school and through differentiated lesson planning.
-We also encourage all children on our Gifted and Talented register to attend our ensembles and choirs and to participate in external music making activities as is appropriate to their ability.
+We support our Able Musicians in our school through the addition of extra one-to-one lessons where children have the opportunity to sit external examinations, leadership roles in music throughout the school and through differentiated lesson planning.
+We also encourage all children to attend our ensembles and choirs and to participate in external music making activities as is appropriate to their ability.

 Camden Music Service Half Term Courses